RiyaMathew-11/Cod-h-er-Django-Track/Resources/README.md

 ### Creating a virtual environment

 1. Open a new project in VSCode under a suitable directory
-    - Open inline terminal and create a new virtual environment by choosing a Python interpreter and making a `./venv` directory to hold it:
+    - Open inline terminal and create a new virtual environment by choosing a Python interpreter and making a `./venv` directory to hold it.
     - Ubuntu - `python3 -m venv ./venv`
     - macOS - `python3 -m venv ./venv`
     - Windows - `C:\> python3 -m venv ./venv`